LunarG/CrashDiagnosticLayer/README.md

 ### Generating Layer Support Code

-GFR uses Python 3 and the Vulkan XML registry (pulled from the [Vulkan Headers Github Repository](https://github.com/KhronosGroup/Vulkan-Headers) ) to generate much of the supported layer's binding.
+The Crash Diagnostic Layer uses Python 3 and the Vulkan XML registry (pulled from the
+[Vulkan Headers Github Repository](https://github.com/KhronosGroup/Vulkan-Headers) ) to generate much of the supported layer's binding.